mvbjrn/serial/README.md

 The delimiter is device dependent.
 Using an ASCII table to find the correct decimal value may help at this point.
 The response is a `[]byte`, which contains all data transmitted until the delimiter is reached.

+Another way for reading from the port is to use a buffer.

+`response, err := connection.ReadToBuffer(256)`

+This will read all bytes into a `[]byte` with the given size.

 After finishing reading and writing, the connection can be flushed and closed: